abdulr5388-prog/DC-to-AC-converter/README.md

 # DC-to-AC-converter
-A 12V DC to 220V AC inverter circuit designed on a custom PCB using CD4047 IC for oscillation and IRFZ44N MOSFETs at a stable **50Hz frequency**  capable of powering small electronic devices like phone chargers, lights, and fans.
+A 12V DC to 220V AC inverter circuit designed on a breadboard using CD4047 IC for oscillation and IRFZ44N MOSFETs at a stable **50Hz frequency**  capable of powering small electronic devices like phone chargers, lights, and fans.

 ## Problem Statement